A Rupture in the Interiors

 The Grass Is Greener When the Sun Is Yellow

 Collaboration with Sarah Rosenthal, published by The Operating System.
-Available for purchase here or I can mail a copy for a few bucks.
+Email me to purchase a copy.

 “Witte and Rosenthal approach the linked figures of Simone Forti and Yvonne Rainer from multiple viewpoints, and indeed from different attitudes toward dance itself—rather like the attraction and repulsion anyone sensible feels toward this energy.
 Witte resents dance’s powers of exclusion, while Rosenthal responds to its open invitation, and they debate these positions with extreme generosity, each taking the other into account and tracking her through question, dare, a step forward, two steps back, across the lines of geography and social system.
 Just when you think you’ve got them placed, the book comes to a shattering close.
 But don't worry, folks, Rosenthal and Witte keep dancing with the work of Rainer and Forti ... this party’s just getting started.”—Kevin Killian